KeliChau/Hangman-Game/README.md

 # Hangman-Game
-Hangman Game (Challenge) Homework Week 2
+Hangman Game Homework Week 2
-Using JavaScript, jQuery, HTML, and CSS to build a simple hangman game with a theme.
+Using Vanilla JavaScript and/or jQuery, HTML, and CSS to build a simple hangman game with a Minecraft theme.